azthorp/Powerball_Analysis_OOP/README.md

 ## How the Program Works

-1. `PowerballDataLoader` opens and reads the CSV file from the resources folder
+1. PowerballDataLoader opens and reads the CSV file from the resources folder
 2. Each row is parsed, splitting the “Winning Numbers” into **five picks**
-3. The program builds five frequency maps—one for each position
+3. The program builds five frequency maps one for each position
-4. `PowerballAnalysisService` sorts the frequencies and finds the **top N numbers**
+4. PowerballAnalysisService sorts the frequencies and finds the **top N numbers**
-5. The `Main` class prints the results in a clean, readable format
+5. The Main class prints the results in a clean, readable format